mccoy88f/Tottodrillo/README.md

 ### 📥 Download & Installation
 - **Background Downloads** with WorkManager for reliability
-- **Real-time Progress Tracking** with percentage, bytes downloaded, and speed
+- **Real-time Progress Tracking** with percentage, bytes downloaded, and speed (also visible from ROM detail)
 - **Interactive Notifications** with "Cancel download" and "Cancel installation" actions
+- **Multiple Concurrent Downloads** with separate progress and notifications for each task
 - **Custom Path** to save files in any folder (including external SD card)
 - **Automatic/Manual Installation**:
   - Support for ZIP archives (extraction)